icatalud/dart-sdk-wiki-2/Creating-and-triaging-meta-Issues.md

 Meta-issues should all have the special "[meta](https://github.com/dart-lang/sdk/labels/meta)" label.
 Like other issues, they should be labeled "[Type-Enhancement](https://github.com/dart-lang/sdk/labels/Type-Enhancement)" if they're new features and "[Type-Defect](https://github.com/dart-lang/sdk/labels/Type-Defect)" if they're bugs.
 If a meta-issue is only relevant to a single project, it should have that project's "Area" label; if it spans multiple projects, it should be labelled "[Area-Multi](https://github.com/dart-lang/sdk/labels/Area-Multi)".

-The initial post of the meta-issue should include a high-level description of the issue followed by a checklist for all the sub-issues.
+The initial post of the meta-issue should include a high-level description of the issue followed by a task list for all the sub-issues.
 Each entry should have a very brief description and a link to the sub-issue.
-A checklist can be created using the following Markdown:
+A task list can be created using the following Markdown:

 ```markdown
 - [ ] item